sellmart/subscriber-api/README.md

 sure on this (as it is just an assumption) however, I still wrote the Luhn validation logic, however, I do not halt the flow if the Luhn check fail, instead I log it, and allow the process to continue with the hope that the addPayment resource will fail the request if the Luhn check failed (I did this because I noticed the addPayment service failed some valid card numbers but passed others).
+Additionally, I assumed the addPayment resource validates the card expiry year is a valid year ( i.e. provided year >= current year ).

 Lastly, in addition to checking that the requested card network is available, I also performed a validation to check that the card network matched the card number that was provided in the request.
 For example, if a request is made with VISA as the network, but a card number that starts with 6011, a validation rule will fire and fail the request with a 400 BAD REQUEST error as that is not a valid network/card number combination.
 I know the instructions didn't directly specify this, but in the payment world that is a pretty standard check, and I know the addPayment resource didn't perform the check because card network is not a constraint to this resource.